Last updated October 2020

-Consumer Protection has received more reports from people who have received telephone calls from scammers pretending to work for government or law enforcement agencies.
+WA ScamNet has received reports from people who have been called by scammers pretending to work for government agencies with threats of arrest or legal proceedings.

-In a recent case, a West Australian woman received a voicemail message from a person claiming to work for the Australian Crime Intelligence Commission (ACIC).
-The caller addressed the woman by her surname and said the ACC had started proceedings against her.
+A Western Australian woman received a voicemail message from a person claiming to work for the Australian Criminal Intelligence Commission (ACIC).
+The caller addressed the woman by her surname and said the ACIC had started proceedings against her.
 The caller requested the woman call back using a telephone number that started with 02.

 You may think a call has originated from Australia because it starts with 02 but this is not the case.
 Scammers sometimes offer Australian telephone numbers in an attempt to add credibility to their claims.
 They do so by using technology known as Voice over Internet Protocol (VoIP) to redirect the call back to them overseas.

-Agencies like the ACC will never contact people by phone to deliver information about court proceedings.
-The ACC has issued a warning about phone scams on its website.
+Agencies like the ACIC will never contact people by phone to deliver information about court proceedings.
+The ACIC has issued a warning about phone scams on its website.

-- Firstly, confirm the caller’s name and title and why they are calling.
+- Confirm the caller’s name, title and why they are calling.

-- Finally, and most importantly, never send money or give financial details to someone you don’t know or trust.
+- Never send money or give financial/personal details to someone you don’t know or trust.

 - If you have provided your financial information, contact your financial provider immediately.